-The insights gained from the machine learning models offer valuable guidance for personalizing insulin management during the honeymoon phase of Type 1 Diabetes (T1D).
+The insights gained from the ML models offer valuable guidance for personalizing insulin management during the honeymoon phase of T1D.
 By accurately identifying this phase, clinicians can tailor insulin therapy to better align with the patient's changing insulin needs, optimizing glycemic control and reducing the risk of hypoglycemia and hyperglycemia.

-This study highlights the importance of continuous glucose monitoring (CGM) and other key metrics in recognizing the honeymoon phase.
+This study highlights the importance of CGM and other key metrics in recognizing the honeymoon phase.
 Implementing a structured monitoring protocol that leverages these findings can lead to more effective tracking of glucose levels, insulin dosages, and fluctuations, ensuring timely adjustments to treatment plans during this transitional period.
 It is important to note that pediatric patients may exhibit different insulin sensitivity and glucose patterns than adults.
 Therefore, further research is needed to validate the applicability of these models in pediatric diabetology.
-Age-related insulin sensitivity, growth, and pubertal changes may affect the performance of the models in children.
+Agerelated insulin sensitivity, growth, and pubertal changes may affect the performance of the models in children.

 Validation across larger and more diverse patient cohorts is essential to ensure the robustness and generalizability of the findings.
 Expanding the dataset will provide clearer insights into how well the models perform in varied clinical settings and demographics.
-Additionally, refining the machine learning models by incorporating patient-specific factors, genetic information, and lifestyle variables will enhance their ability to handle complex data patterns.
+In addition, refining the ML models by incorporating patient-specific factors, genetic information, and lifestyle variables will enhance their ability to handle complex data patterns.
 Continuous improvements in these models will contribute to more accurate predictions, further personalizing care, and ultimately leading to better management of T1D during the honeymoon phase.